Law and Christianity

 The Center has hosted major international conferences on such diverse topics as "Christianity and Democracy in Global Context," "Christianity and Human Rights," "The Problem and Promise of Proselytism," "Christian Jurisprudence," and others.
 Our McDonald Distinguished Christian Scholars Lecture Series brings in distinguished figures from Jimmy Carter and Desmond Tutu to Mary Ann Glendon and Wolfgang Huber.

-Director: John Witte, Jr.
+Co-Director: John Witte, Jr.

-Deputy Director: Rafael Domingo
+Co-Director: Rafael Domingo

 Law and Christianity Book Series